hturnbull93/spreddit/README.md

 `as Parameters<typeof MikroORM.init>[0]` is used to get the type of the `MikroORM.init` function, and as this config object is the first parameter of several optional ones, select the first one of the array.

 Then import that back into `src/index.ts` and pass to `MikroORM.init`.
+This is not strictly necessary as it if called without an object would go to find the object based on the config in `package.json`.